-The adoption of ASU 2016-01 requires investments in other companies that do not have readily determinable fair value be accounted for at cost minus impairment, if any, plus or minus changes resulting from observable price changes in orderly transactions for the identical or a similar investment of the same issuer.
-This standard was adopted on January 1, 2018, including all interim reporting periods within the fiscal year.
-The adoption of ASU 2016-01 did not have a material impact on the financial statements.
-Upon adoption, the Company has elected to utilize the cost minus impairment approach because the investment in TEC does not have a readily determinable fair value as of the reporting date.
+The Company accounts for investments in other companies that do not have readily determinable fair value at cost minus impairment, if any, plus or minus changes resulting from observable price changes in orderly transactions for the identical or a similar investment of the same issuer.
+The Company has elected to utilize the cost minus impairment approach because the investment in TEC does not have a readily determinable fair value as of the reporting date.
 See Note 8.
 Collaboration Agreement with Related Party.

 Management regularly evaluates the recoverability of its investment based on the investee company's performance and financial position.
-During the three and six months ended June 30, 2019, the Company did not recognize any impairment loss.
-During the three and six months ended June 30, 2018, the Company recognized an impairment loss of \$134,140.
+During the three and nine months ended September 30, 2019, the Company did not recognize any impairment loss.
+During the three and nine months ended September 30, 2018, the Company recognized an impairment loss of \$134,140.
 Management regularly assesses the classification of its investments.